Who am I?

 There are many questions that go together with the question about the nature of our self: What has made me the way I am?
 How do I know what I know?
 Is what I see really there the way I see it?
 What is the origin and meaning of my emotions and feelings?
 Why do I act and feel and think, the way I do?
 Why have I come into being?
 What is the purpose of my life?
 Is there something unique about myself?
-What is “right action” in general?
+What is “right action”?
 What is right action for me?
 Can I change myself, and if so, how do I do it?
 How am I related to others, to the world, to God (if there is anything like that)?
 Why is there suffering?
 Can I do anything about it?
 Do others work the same way I do?
 Can I help others, and if so, how?
-We'll try to deal with all those issues at one place or another in this text.[INTERNAL LINKS]

 What is our "I"?
 A first exploration

 In the next chapter, we will describe the conceptual map Sri Aurobindo created of "The Self and the structure of our personality" and we'll use the understanding this gives us to arrive at a more precise answer to the central, underlying question: “Who am I?”.
 In the process, we'll touch upon many other issues of which we will fill in the details in later chapters.

 But here in this chapter we'll begin the journey on a much simpler level.
 We will try to find out what the centre of our identity is in our ordinary waking consciousness.
 What is this “I” that stands there with so much conviction at the centre of our world?